StuffedCrustPotato/IT103-CP2-Group-1/README.md

 <H4> 5.
 Create an account </H4><br />
-You can create your own Account by pressing the **create account** button, We recommend you make your own for a great and personal experience! <br />
+You can create your own Account by pressing the "create account" button, We recommend you make your own for a great and personal experience! <br />

 ![Create](https://github.com/StuffedCrustPotato/IT103-CP2-Group-1/assets/125250527/c0dad647-87c2-4fd8-85f1-a6935f4a60b4)